Adult Child of U.S. Citizen

 How Cohen Immigration Law Group Can Help

 Assessing your eligibility: We carefully review your case to determine if you meet the requirements and identify any potential challenges.
+During your consultation, we’ll evaluate whether you qualify for any expedited processing options or alternative immigration pathways that may be faster.

 Preparing and filing the petition: We ensure your I-130 petition is complete, accurate, and supported by strong evidence.
+Our comprehensive services include document translation, affidavit of support preparation, and assistance in gathering all required civil documents to avoid delays or requests for evidence (RFE).

 Guiding you through the process: We provide step-by-step guidance and keep you informed throughout the entire process.
+You’ll receive regular updates on your case status, visa bulletin movements, and upcoming deadlines, with personalized service from our dedicated case managers.

 Addressing potential issues: We proactively address any potential issues, such as inadmissibility grounds or changes in marital status, to minimize delays and maximize your chances of success.
+If you face a denial, we can help you understand your appeal rights and file motions to reopen or reconsider, or explore alternative options such as investment programs like the EB-5 visa for immigrant investors seeking faster pathways to residency.

 Representing you at interviews: If required, we will accompany and represent you at your consular interview or Adjustment of Status interview.
+We’ll prepare you thoroughly with mock interviews, document checklists, and guidance on how to respond to common questions to ensure you present your case confidently and accurately.

 Contact Cohen Immigration Law Group Today

 If you are an adult child of a U.S. citizen and seeking to join your parents in the United States, contact Cohen Immigration Law Group today for a consultation.
 Our experienced immigration lawyers can guide you through the process, address your concerns, and help you navigate the path to U.S. permanent residency.
+Whether you’re comparing immigration pathways, need help understanding visa categories, or want to explore citizenship by investment options that may include derivative beneficiaries such as dependent children, our established practice with a proven success rate is here to help you achieve your American dream.

 Justice Starts Here.

-If you are considering applying for Adjustment of Status, contact Cohen Immigration Law Group today for a free consultation.
+If you are considering applying for Adjustment of Status, contact Cohen Immigration Law Group today for a consultation.
 Our experienced immigration attorneys can assess your eligibility, guide you through the process, and help you achieve your goal of becoming a lawful permanent resident of the United States.